Phase transitions for polyadic epidemic and voter models with multiscale groups: Results

 below the transcritical bifurcation point $p_{*}$ satisfying

-Importantly, we observe that the non-trivial equilibrium can only ever exist if $\beta \leq 0$.
+Importantly, we observe that the nontrivial equilibrium can only ever exist if $\beta \leq 0$.

 While the existence of the $g$-hyperedges has no impact on the equilibrium and the bifurcation, they ensure the propagation of the bias in the sense that they accelerate convergence to equilibrium.
-This can be seen considering the time it takes a trajectory starting from uniform initial conditions ($[\A\A] = \frac{1}{4} (1-\mu)^{2} M$ and $[\B\B] = \frac{1}{4} (1+\mu)^{2} M$) to reach some neighborhood around the non-trivial equilibrium point for $p < p_{*}$ (Fig.~\ref{fig:adaptive-voter-model}d).
+This can be seen considering the time it takes a trajectory starting from uniform initial conditions ($[\A\A] = \frac{1}{4} (1 - \mu)^{2} M$ and $[\B\B] = \frac{1}{4} (1 + \mu)^{2} M$) to reach some $\epsilon$-neighborhood around the nontrivial equilibrium point for $p < p_{*}$ (Fig.~\ref{fig:adaptive-voter-model}(d)).
 It should be noted, though, that the equilibrium is not globally attracting.
-Even though it exists stably, trajectories starting close to a global consensus state may actually converge to a trivial equilibrium (see \hyperref[sec:supplemental-material]{Supplemental Material}).
+Even though it exists stably, trajectories starting close to a global consensus state may actually converge to a trivial equilibrium (see Appendix~\ref{sec:appendix-AVM-bistability}).

 Again in the context of a society, this shows that even the slightest institutional (majority) mistrust, which manifests itself or is promoted within social groups and lets people preferably side with the minority, eventually leads to a deeply divided population~\cite{finkel2020political}.
-In fact, such a polarization has been identified as only one of several negative societal outcomes~\cite{vanprooijen2022suspicion}.
+In fact, such a polarization has been identified as only one of several negative societal outcomes of institutional mistrust~\cite{vanprooijen2022suspicion}.
+While the society is still functioning, in the sense that it is not fragmented, there is no (stable) majority for one opinion or the other anymore, complicating government.